netnr/workers/README.md

 ### Limit
+`seep.eu.org` access to pure http will have a certificate error Invalid SSL certificate `Error code 526`
 The total number of invocation requests per day is capped at 100,000.
 If the daily limit is reached, Pages will stop executing the function and fall back to providing only static resources.

 Details: <https://developers.cloudflare.com/pages/platform/functions>